digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/command_line.rst

 Selecting a Configuration
 -------------------------
 Canton requires a configuration file to run.
-There is no default topology configuration built in and therefore, the user needs to at least define what kind of node (domain or participant) and how many they want to run in the given process.
+There is no default topology configuration built in and therefore, the user needs to at least define what kind of node (synchronizer or participant) and how many they want to run in the given process.
 Sample configuration files can be found in our release package, under the ``examples`` directory.